morisUtokyo/cTR/README.md

 ## Introduction

-cTR is a tool for clustering PacBio HiFi reads with mosaic tandem repeats from the same locus.
+cTR is a tool for clustering PacBio HiFi reads with mosaic tandem repeats that are collected from multiple samples at the same locus.
 It outputs a set of representative reads that are highly similar to each other.

 cTR feeds such a fasta file that the annotation begins with a sample ID and a read ID.
 For example, the first row of ACCCC_GTTTT.fasta in the "test" directory shows that the sample and read IDs are 0 and 0, and the rest indicates mosaic tandem repeat pattern of the read string: